plotly/plotly.github.io/_posts/plotly1/2015-04-23-make-a-histogram.md

 imageurl: /static/images/make-a-histogram/thum-make-a-histogram.png
 state: active
 tags: plotly1
 meta_description: A tutorial on how to make a histogram online.
-Plotly is the easiest and fastest way to make and share graphs online.
+Chart Studio is the easiest and fastest way to make and share graphs online.
 popularity: frontpage
 actioncall: Make a Histogram
 ---